 Authy (FREE) | Best Overall 2FA App

-I don’t like that Authy uses your phone number to authenticate new devices because a hacker can perform a sim-swap and add their device.
-If they already have your password then they can easily decrypt your backed up accounts and proceed to hack into them.
+I don’t like that Authy uses your phone number to authenticate new devices because that leaves your account vulnerable to a SIM swap on your device.
+If they already have your password then they can easily decrypt your backed-up accounts and proceed to hack into them.

 The good news is that Authy has a feature that blocks the addition of new devices once you’ve already added all the devices that you’ll be using for 2FA.